BEYOND THE NEW BOOKS

 Simon Adams (Reader in History, University of Strathclyde) is mentioned as the author of ‘Elizabeth I’ for Yale.
 In October 2019 Yale UK updated the release date of Elizabeth I to October 2021.

 James VI and I

-Yale UK has posted in their online catalogue confirming these basic publication details and that it is an English Monarchs title, but without a date.
-It seems to be an orphan page with no easy point of access and does not appear in search results.
-Of the three titles we know about this is the only one which never had a release date.
-The presumption is that it will be the last of the three to see publication and clearly the author is still working on the book.
+Yale UK has posted in their online catalogue confirming the basic publication details and confirming that it is an English Monarchs title, but without a publication date.
+The URL seems to be an orphan page with no easy point of access and does not appear in search results.
+Of the three forthcoming titles we know about this is the only one which has never had a release date.
+It will be the last of the above to see publication and clearly the author is still working on the book.

 George IV is the most recent monarch to have a biography in the series.
 After George IV and yet to be written are biographies of, in sequence, William IV; Victoria; Edward VII; George V; Edward VIII; George VI and Elizabeth II.
 There are convincing arguments that the series will not see biographies of the 20th Century monarchs, certainly not Elizabeth II, who is still living.
 Some government Cabinet papers are embargoed up to fifty years (others for a shorter period) and therefore not available for researchers.
 Records in private hands often find their way to library collections but also are put under embargo either for a period of time or while any nominated individual is still living.
 For these reasons alone the level of inquiry necessary for a successful Yale biography is thwarted.

 However there are some gaps to fill for earlier monarchs.
-Of the remaining six unpublished reigns, Henry III, Elizabeth I and James VI & I are known to be in various stages of preparation.
+Of the remaining five unpublished reigns Elizabeth I and James VI & I are known to be in various stages of preparation.
 Therefore only three reigns are lacking a biographer: the two Charles’ and William & Mary.

-| | | | | |
+| | | | | | | | |